 Set the luminary down on your newspaper or scrap paper to dry (usually less than 24 hours).

 This is such an easy and frugal craft that can be adapted for any holiday or season.
-Like I mentioned, my teens love making these!
+Like I mentioned, my older kids love making these, even though they’re easy to complete.

-Here are even more fun fall DIY projects:
+Here are even more fun fall DIY projects for your teens:

-- Celebrating Fall with Art: Mixed Media Workshop for Families
+- Celebrating Fall with Art: Mixed Media Workshop for Teens

 - Easy and Practical Fall Chalk Art Projects